CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint2.md

 #### In Progress:

-1. [3] Populate cards on the dashboard iwth real data from the recipe table in DB (Task complete, needs testing)
+1. [3] Populate cards on the dashboard with real data from the recipe table in DB (Task complete, needs testing)
 2. [3] Dynamically populate all recipe cards on the screen with recipe data (Task complete, needs testing)
 3. [3] Add pagination component to recipe dashboard (Task complete, needs testing)